Technical governance

 Scope and role

-The scope of the Technical Council covers all normative documentation, including SBTi principles, standards, mitigation pathways and methods that inform emission and non-emission benchmarks used across SBTi Standards, and other normative documents that supplement SBTi Standards (which can include annexes, guidelines, position papers, technical policies, etc.).
+The scope of the Technical Council covers decision making for all normative documentation, including SBTi principles, standards, mitigation pathways and methods that inform emission and non-emission benchmarks used across SBTi Standards, and other normative documents that supplement SBTi Standards (which can include annexes, guidelines, position papers, technical policies, etc.).
 The Technical Council reviews and approves, and recommends that the Board adopts normative elements of the SBTi framework.

 Term length and renewal model